 I found the coolers that would usually sell chilled bottles of Coke, but like everything else in the store, it was a disappointment.

 I stopped by the jewelry counter to see if an associate could point me towards another cooler.
 No one was there.

 When I finally found someone who could help me, she told me they didn’t have any other coolers or sodas for sale.

 I left knowing I’ll never go back to a Kmart again.

 While inevitable, I’m saddened by the Chapter 11 bankruptcy of Sears & Kmart.
-Their holding company is a former client of mine and filled with good people.
 I’m hopeful something positive will come out of this process (but I have no idea what that’d be), and I wish the best for those who don’t directly work for these companies but still rely on them (like nearby shops dependent on foot traffic).

 Here’s three-hours of in-store music from Kmart.

 2018 YTD stock prices: